-Today we’re covering the history of coffee, from the first coffee beans ever discovered to the modern coffee industry that we have today.
-Being one of the older beverages that we still drink, the history of coffee is tied to our own history.
-It’s impossible to explore it without touching on its discovery in Northern Africa, its early use in Arabia, and its introduction to trading routes in Europe and Asia.
+Today we are covering the history of coffee, from the first coffee beans ever discovered to the modern coffee industry that exists today.
+Being an ancient relic, coffee has been around for centuries and is a part of world history.
+It is impossible to explore coffee history without reviewing its discovery in Northern Africa, its early use in Arabia as well as its introduction to trading routes in Europe and Asia.

 As you can imagine, we have a lot to cover.
 Where appropriate, we have linked to sources that contain more information on related subjects that we can’t fully cover in today’s guide.
 These references back up our information and provide more reading materials, for readers who want to dive deeper into coffee and our shared history with it.